 Cleaning out an estate can take a lot of time, patience, and money.
 There are many decisions that need to be made in order to effectively and efficiently clean out an estate.
-Here are some ways to help you determine how much an estate cleanout may cost.
+Here are some ways to help you determine how much estate cleanouts cost.

 Some items have minimum value, or may cost more to sell or dispose of than they are worth.
 Donating items is a great way to save money on cleanout costs.
 Many donation companies can send out a box truck to pick up items from a home to sell at their retail location.
 However, many companies schedule pickups at least a week in advance and have policies about what they can and cannot pick up.
 Most companies will allow you to take items to their retail locations if pickup services are not available.
-Most donation companies do not charge for picking up donations, so using this service can save you time and money.
+Most donation companies do not charge for picking up donations, so using a company that specializes in estate cleanouts can save you time and money.

 Disposing of trash and debris can be overwhelming, especially when there is a lot.
 Estimating the amount of trash and debris at the beginning of estate cleanouts takes a lot of skill and experience.
 Renting a roll-off container can be helpful, but each county regulates the type of material that can go into the container.
 There can be steep fines for placing items into a container that are not permitted by the container company or landfill.
 Roll-off container rental rates vary greatly, but many 30 yard containers range from $400 – $1200 each and many charge daily rental rates and additional rates per ton of material removed.
 Taking items to a local dump can save a lot of money, as many dumps are free to residents of the county, but can take an extremely long time.
 Taking items directly to a landfill may take more time, but may require much fewer trips.
 Landfills generally charge by the amount of weight and charge different amounts for construction and demolition debris (C&D) and municipal solid waste debris (MSW).